Workers’ Compensation Lawyer in Marlton, NJ

 Lost Wages

-If your injury keeps you out of work, workers’ compensation may replace part of your average weekly wages while you recover.
+If your injury keeps you out of work, temporary disability replaces part of your average weekly wage, generally 70% up to the state maximum, while you recover.

 Medical Care